jekylltools/jekyll-tipue-search/README.md

   index_pages: true
 ```

-Include collections in the search index by adding an array to `_config.yml` containing a list of collections:
+Include collections in the search index by adding an array to `_config.yml` containing a list of collections to be indexed:

 ```
 tipue_search: